 Once dry, Freya’s coat is beautifully soft with super easy combing.
 If left to dry naturally, her coat type takes an age, dries super curly and the easy comb result doesn’t last long.

 My first tip here would be to buy yourself some decent clippers.
-Again Hilary advised me that buying cheap ones would be a waste of money if I wanted to clip on a long-term basis.
+Again long term cockapoo owner and friend Hilary, advised me that buying cheap ones would be a waste of money if I wanted to clip on a long-term basis.
 So I bit the bullet and purchased an Andis Pro Grade 2-Speed+ Ultra Edge Detachable Blade Clipper.
-Sound advice as it’s so easy to use and paid for itself several times over already.
+Sound advice as it’s so easy to use and it’s paid for itself several times over already.